-Scan the amplifier by clicking the Scan for Amplifier button and set up appropriate parameters, including sampling rates and low and high cutoff frequencies for recording [1].
-Set the scanner parameters for the fMRI (F-M-R-I) [2].
-Switch off the scanner helium pump to further reduce the introduction of artifacts into the EEG signal [3].
+Once the setup is complete in the scanning room, move to the monitoring room, and then open the EEG recording software in the recording computer [1] and create a workspace by clicking the New Workspace menu under the File tab [2].
+Scan the amplifier by clicking the Scan for Amplifier button and set up appropriate parameters, including sampling rates and low and high cutoff frequencies for recording [3].
+Set the scanner parameters for the fMRI (F-M-R-I) [4].
+Switch off the scanner helium pump in the scanning room to further reduce the introduction of artifacts into the EEG signal [5].

+Talent clicking on the EEG recording software icon with monitor/screen visible in the frame.
+(Jihye)

+SCREEN: To be uploaded by Authors: Workspace is created by clicking the New Workspace menu under the File tab.
+(Jihye)

 SCREEN: To be uploaded by Authors: Scan for Amplifier button is clicked, and parameters such as sampling rates and low and high cutoff frequencies for recording are set.
+(Jihye)

+Talent operating scanner software.
 SCREEN: To be uploaded by Authors: Setting the scanner parameters for the fMRI.
+(David)

 Talent switching off the scanner helium pump.
+(David)

 Transfer the patient to the scanning waiting room and explain the recording procedure to the patient [1].

+(WIDE) Talent and patient are talking.
+(Rachel)

-Clean the patient’s back and right below the left shoulder for ECG (E-C-G) lead placement [2].
-Apply an abrasive electrolyte gel on the ECG lead and place it on the left back side of the patient [3].
+Clean the patient’s back and right below the left shoulder for ECG (E-C-G) lead placement [1].
+Apply an abrasive electrolyte gel on the ECG lead and place it on the left back side of the patient [2].
+Apply adhesive tape around the ECG lead and cable to minimize scanning artifacts during the recording [3].
+Disconnect the EEG harness and connect the cable junctions to the interface box [4].

-Talent and patient are talking.

 Talent cleaning the patient’s ECG placement area.
+(Jihye)

 Talent applying electrolyte gel on the ECG lead and placing it on the left back side of the patient.

-Apply adhesive tape around the ECG lead and cable to minimize scanning artifacts during the recording [1].
-Disconnect the EEG harness and connect the cable junctions to the interface box [2].
+(Jihye)

 Talent applying adhesive tape around the ECG lead and cable.
+(Jihye)

 Talent disconnecting the EEG harness and connecting the EEG cable junctions to the interface box.
+(Jihye)

-Next, in the scanning room, lay the patient down on the scanning table with the head in the open bottom half of the head coil [1].
+Next, in the scanning room, lay the patient down on the scanning table with the head in the open bottom half of the head coil [1-TXT].
 Apply earplugs to reduce the scanner's noise [2] and place a cushion around the patient's head to minimize head movement artifacts [3].

 Shot of patient lying down on the scanning table with the head in the open bottom half of the head coil.
+TXT: CAUTION: Any metal or MR sensitive components must be removed from the subject.
+(David & Jihye)

 Patient putting on the earplugs.
+(David & Jihye)

 Talent placing a cushion around the patient's head.
+(David & Jihye)

 Connect the top half of the head coil to close the "birdcage" coil around the patient's head [1].
 Adjust the bed height [2].
 Connect the interface box to the amplifier [3] and place the MR (M-R)-safe sandbags around the cables [4].

 Talent closing the birdcage coil.
+(David with Jihye’s assistance; Jihye holding cables)

 Talent adjusting the bed height.
+(David)

-Talent connecting the interface box to the amplifier.
+(ZOOMED IN) Talent connecting the interface box to the amplifier.
+(Jihye)

-Talent placing MR-safe sandbags around the cables.
+(ZOOMED IN) Talent placing MR-safe sandbags around the cables.
+(David & Jihye)

 Next, in the monitoring room, check the impedance of the EEG electrodes by clicking the Impedance Check button [1].
-After confirming that the patient is ready for the recording, start the EEG recording by clicking the Play button.
-Run the fMRI acquisition scan [2].
+After confirming that the patient is ready for the recording [2], start the EEG recording by clicking the Play button [3].
+Run the fMRI acquisition scan [4].